 - Speed of connection

 In order to use IPTV, you need to have a connection with an IPTV provider who will supply you with a set-top box.
-Most premium packages from BT and Virgin Media provide the box and installation free.
+Most premium packages from BT, TalkTalk, Sk and Virgin Media provide the box and waive an installation free.

-Providers also offer a “catch up TV” feature, like Virgin’s NPVR (network-based Personal Video Recorder) service, which allows users to pause, fast forward and rewind programs.
+Providers also offer a “catch up TV” feature, for example Virgin’s NPVR (network-based Personal Video Recorder) service, which allows users to pause, fast forward and rewind programs.

 Although the jury is out on whether IPTV will be the standard in the future, there is no denying that analog is dead.